 Is Polonius a caring, doting father or a manipulative sycophant?

-(note: sycophant, pronounced sick-o-fant, means suck-up.
+(note: a sycophant, pronounced sick-o-fant, is a suck-up.
 The term suck-up, however, is wholly unremarkable.
-Next time you see someone sucking up to someone in authority, use the word sycophant instead.
+Next time you see someone being a suck-up to someone in authority, use the word sycophant instead.
 You are bound to impress somebody….which, of course, would be rather sycophantic of you.
 Think about it.
 You’ll get it.)

 Create a T chart in your notebook; your headings are caring father and manipulative sycophant